A complete data breakdown — traffic, conversions, and revenue

 This type of content was helpful for several reasons:

-Drive internal link clicks to increase average pages per session
+- Drive internal link clicks to increase average pages per session

-Pack full of thought leadership and strong opinions only our stakeholders had
+- Pack full of thought leadership and strong opinions only our stakeholders had

-Send dozens of internal links to the revenue-generating pages
+- Send dozens of internal links to the revenue-generating pages

 While we’re here — internal links tell Google how important a page is to your brand.
+Think of it like a “vote.”

 If you have 500 pages, and 499 of them link to a single page — Google deems that page highly important to your brand and will rank it more easily.

 The flip side is also true.
 If you have 500 pages and none of them link to a page, that page will be impossible to rank.
+It’s not important to your brand if you don’t link to it all.

 We continued publishing the rest of these topics for another 3 months in a similar ratio, reaching about 180 pages in the first 6 months of the campaign.

-It’s time to go wider.
+It was time to go wider now.

 After nutrition, we started writing about care, health, and lifestyle.
 These topics covered a lot of how-tos and info topics on improving health and lifestyle — ALL contextual linking to those core nutrition topics.